 MDL definitions

-MDL models can be constructed using the following definitions.
-The numbers and partcodes in a definition must be in the correct position, but the order of sub-definitions within a definition is free as they are identified by their keyword.
+The numbers and partcodes in a definition must be in the correct positions, but the order of sub-definitions within a definition is flexible, as they are identified by their respective keywords.

 ABRV ADT AIRD AL AMA AMI

-AS GDL AT ATTR AU AV BRANCH
+AS AT ATTR AU AV BRANCH

 C_ACCEPT_BY C_ACCEPT_TI C_OLD_ROUTE C_ROUTE_STA C_ROUTED_BY C_ROUTED_TI